Vickykawadkar/Rahul-FarmRent/README.md

 # Krishirent

-an E-commerce Website built with MERN stack.
+an Agri-Rental Website built with MERN stack.

 ## Instructions